pollfish/docs/android/universal.md

 Retrieve Pollfish through **jCenter()** with gradle by adding the following line in your project build.gradle (not the top level one, the one under 'app') in  dependencies section:

 <br/><br/>
-### Add dependency to Pollfish and Google Play Services libraries in your build.gradle file
+#### A. Add dependency to Pollfish and Google Play Services libraries in your build.gradle file
 ```java
 dependencies {
 	 compile 'com.google.android.gms:play-services-base:8.4.0'